An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 such philosophers can be trusted to rule the state.
 The Republic (Greek: Πολιτεία

-by constructing an imaginary city ruled by philosopher-kings.
-The dialogue also
+imaginary city ruled by philosopher-kings.
+The dialogue also discusses the

 of Forms, the conflict between philosophy and poetry, and the immortality